arnvvd/exercice-magento/README.md

 </connection>
 ```
 ### and then...
+- Create database `magento`
-- Import the `./magento.sql` in your Phpmyadmin
+- Import the `./magentoFinish.sql` in your Phpmyadmin
 - Change in the databases in the `magev1_core_config_data` table the lines `web/unsecure/base_url` and `web/secure/base_url`
 - Launch webpack [(view section)](#webpack)

 ## About Server
 ADDRESS ID: 5.44.25.230
 USER: root
-MDP: poneyponey
+MDP: hellomoto

 ### SSH Access
 ```bash